Ahmed Hassan (cricketer)

-Ahmed Hassan (born 18 June 1995) is a Pakistani-born Italian cricketer.
+Ahmed Hassan (born 18 June 1995) is a Pakistani cricketer who has represented Italy and Switzerland in official cricket.
 In November 2019, he was named in Italy's squad for the Cricket World Cup Challenge League B tournament in Oman.
 He made his List A debut, for Italy against Hong Kong, on 8 December 2019.
 In June 2022, he was named in Switzerland's Twenty20 International (T20I) squad for their series against Luxembourg.
+He made his T20I debut against Luxembourg in June 2023.